Siddhartha-Chowddhary/GANS-for-Production-in-Tensorflow-2.0/GANS TF 2.0/Readme.txt

 GANS-for-Production-in-Tensorflow-2.0

 Instructions to train from scratch:-

-UnZip Models and Numpy_File_Data if you want to use it for experiment porposes or else go on with your on Data and Models by following the steps below
+UnZip Models and Numpy_File_Data if you want to use it for experiment porposes or else go on with your on Data and Models by following the steps below:-

-Run Data_Loader.ipynb
+1.Run Data_Loader.ipynb
-Run GANS_Model_v2.ipynb and change the Tensorflow 2.0 Dependencies to Tensorflow 1.14 Instructions to Deploy the Model for production:- Numpy_File_Data Folder :-
+2.Run GANS_Model_v2.ipynb and change the Tensorflow 2.0 Dependencies to Tensorflow 1.14

+Instructions to Deploy the Model for production:-

+Numpy_File_Data Folder :-
 Contains Numpy array data file of Sports Car images you can make your own Numpy File using Data_Loader.ipynb